Photon region boundary for stationary axisymmetric black holes: Implementation in different gravity theories

 where

-Using this inequality, the photon region, ergoregion, and the horizon are plotted below in Fig \ref{Kerr-Sen illustration} for black hole parameters $\{M,a,Q\}=\{4,2,2\}$ and $\{4,3,2\}$.
-For the same set of black hole parameters, boundary curves $r_i(\theta)$ and $r_o(\theta)$ of the inner and outer boundaries are obtained using the Eqs. (\ref{inner boundary equation}) and (\ref{outer boundary equation}), along with the stationary limit surface in Fig. \ref{consistency of Kerr-Sen boundaries}.
-The curves $r_c(\theta)$ of the boundaries deduced from the separated radial and polar geodesic equations are also plotted in the same figure.
-These curves satisfy
+Using this inequality, the photon region, ergoregion, and the horizon are plotted below in Fig. \ref{Kerr-Sen illustration} for black hole parameters $\{M, a, Q\}=\{4,2,2\}$ and $\{4,3,2\}$.
+For the same set of black hole parameters, boundary curves $r_i(\theta)$ and $r_o(\theta)$ of the inner and outer boundaries are evaluated using the Eqs. (\ref{inner boundary equation}) and (\ref{outer boundary equation}), and are plotted along with the stationary limit surface in Fig. \ref{consistency of Kerr-Sen boundaries}.
+The curves $r_c(\theta)$ of the boundaries deduced from the separated radial and polar geodesic equations are also plotted in the same figure, which satisfy

 From the figure, one can note that the curves $r_c(\theta)$ overlap with the curves $r_i(\theta)$ and $r_o(\theta)$, thus proving the consistency of the two approaches for the Kerr-Sen black hole.